Qual è il processo passo dopo passo per realizzare prototipi di anime?

 Fare un passoUtensili & MaterialiTips for Anime Prototypes

-Base ColoringTamiya water-based paint, airbrush; hand brushes for small areas.Match Pantone colors to the anime (PER ESEMPIO., Tanjiro’s green haori = Pantone 362C).
+Base ColoringTamiya water-based paint, airbrush; hand brushes for small areas.Match Pantone colors to the anime (per esempio., Tanjiro’s green haori = Pantone 362C).

-Detail ColoringMarkers (fine-tip), cotton swabs; oil paints for shadows.Use 0.3mm markers for eyes (PER ESEMPIO., Tanjiro’s brown irises); add shadows to clothing folds.
+Detail ColoringMarkers (fine-tip), cotton swabs; oil paints for shadows.Use 0.3mm markers for eyes (per esempio., Tanjiro’s brown irises); add shadows to clothing folds.

-5.2 Assemblaggio & Detail Reinforcement
+5.2 Assemblea & Detail Reinforcement

 • Glue Selection: Use instant glue (for small parts like fingers) or AB glue (for large joints like shoulders).